namboy94/android-dice/README.md

 ![Logo](app/resources/playstore/images/logo.png)

 Android Dice (Dice Roller) is an Android App that allows a user to roll one or more dice virtually.
+There are multiple, sometimes user-configurable modes available.

 ## Further Information